Do you have questions about financial aid?

 If your need for aid indicates that you are eligible for financial aid, you will be offered a financial aid package.
 (Students who do not demonstrate any need using this calculation may still receive a financial aid award without need-based funds, such as Federal Direct Student Unsubsidized Loan.)

 Need-based University Grants are reserved for our higher need students.
 To be considered for the academic year, a student's EFC must be 9000 or less.
 Other factors include: a timely application and a timely completion of requested documentation.
-Remember that the deadline for filing the FAFSA online at www.fafsa.gov is March 1st for both the University of Michigan-Dearborn and the state of Michigan.
+Remember that the deadline for filing the FAFSA online at www.fafsa.gov is January 1st for UM-Dearborn.

 What about scholarships?